It’s a simple fact that none of us – NO ONE – makes it through life without carrying some form of emotional baggage + wounds.

 This is where working with a coach (ahem, might I recommend me) can be hugely beneficial but you can also tackle the work on your own (though I legit do not recommend…give me six months and I can save you years and tons of heartache along the way).

-This is where the second step in my SELFISH framework comes into play.
+This is where the second step in The SELF Approach™ comes into play.
 Explore just enough of the past and present to understand what exactly is holding you back.

 Get really honest about: